rust-lang/rfcs/text/0000-multi-type-return-position-impl-trait.md

 but that information is not available from the interface anywhere.
 Can we surface or somehow mark which methods can _actually_ be overloaded, versus which can't?)

+## (TODO) Annotate dispatch-safety

+TODO (tldr receiverless functions (static methods) and traits with associated consts can't be delegated to.
+We should have some opt-in or opt-out marker for a trait which can be dispatched to.)

 ## (TODO) Clippy lint tracking big impl traits